eddycharly/kloops/README.md

 KLoops helm charts are available at https://eddycharly.github.io/kloops.

 You can browse the chart [docs](./charts/kloops/README.md) to find install instructions and supported configuration.

+## Docs

+Docs are located in the [docs](./docs/README.md) folder, you will find user docs, install docs, dev docs and more.